Spot the Monoid |

 Facts

-Ian, who now lives in Florida, has since become heavily involved in stage plays and monologues centred on Lord Byron, Shelley and Keats, touring in North America, Europe and the UK, accompanied by playwright Bill Studdiford.
+Ian, who latterly lived in Florida, became heavily involved in stage plays and monologues centred on Lord Byron, Shelley and Keats, touring in North America, Europe and the UK, accompanied by playwright Bill Studdiford.
 He was a founder member of Actors' Touring Company London.

 Frank George (Monoid)